 Sure, you can lower your risk of rust and rust spots on your car by applying paint protection film to chip-prone areas like the front edge of the hood, and by frequently washing off road salt and waxing your vehicle regularly.
 But even then, you’re still going to get rust spots.

-Rust repair isn’t hard, but it is time-consuming (mostly waiting for primer and paint to dry between steps).
+Car rust repair isn’t hard, but it is time-consuming (mostly waiting for primer and paint to dry between steps).
 Plan to spend about $100 on supplies like sandpaper, primer, masking tape and poly sheeting, a tack rag, polishing compound, touch-up paint and clear coat.
 Choose a calm, overcast day and block out the full day to fix the most common rust spots on the hood and doors.

 You can buy automotive touch-up paint in pints and quarts to use in a spray gun, in aerosol cans, or in roller ball applicators.
 Even if you know how to use a spray gun, mixing automotive paint with a reducer to match the temperature and humidity conditions can be mighty tricky.
 We don’t recommend it.
 Instead, buy aerosol cans for larger repairs and roller ball applicators to fix scratches.